 - step up efforts to combat people smuggling;

-- remove the ceiling on highly skilled workers from non-EU countries coming to take up employment;
+- remove impediments on students coming from abroad and the ceiling on highly skilled workers coming to take up employment at earnings of less than £30,000 a year;

 Robust Defence and Trusted Partners

-- maintain spending on defence at 2% of GNP and press other members of NATO to do likewise;
+- maintain defence spending at 2% of GNP and press other members of NATO to do likewise;

 - maintain our nuclear defence force, including the submarine-based ballistic missile system;